bleafman/spicy-readme-graphics/README.md

 No idea.
 Companies always seem to be asking for a Github profile link, so it seems like a graphic would help make a good first impression.

-Keep in mind is that it increases the page load time and data requirement for your Github Readme (the GIF above is 3.5MB after optimization) so you may just want an image or maybe no graphic at all.
+Keep in mind that it increases the page load time and data requirement for your Github Readme (the GIF above is 3.5MB after optimization) so you may just want an image or maybe no graphic at all.

 ## How to use Spicy Readme Graphics